-A Practical Guide to Designing the Invisible by Robert Mills is a compact, useful primer for web design beginners with refresher lessons for the more experienced designer.
-The book has five sections exploring:
+A Practical Guide to Designing the Invisible by is a compact, useful primer for web design beginners with refresher lessons for more experienced designers.

 - Invisible communication

 Firstly, this book isn’t about HTML, CSS or creating graphics.
 It’s not a practical book to have open by your computer.
 What it does is get you thinking, in depth, about the details in a design which positively affect your web experience.
 The detail could be small, consistent icons.
 It could be the subtle menu cues that make a complex structure easier to navigate.
 It could be the tone of voice helping you perceive the website owner’s personality.

 Robert has a friendly, open writing style and presents these topics simply and clearly.
 While many web design books cover the connotations of colour, I was pleased to see a large chunk of the book covering language, tone of voice and storytelling.
 That’s why I bought the book.
 It’s good to see language and content explored in the context of web design.
 I hope this book goes some way in encouraging new web designers to consider content, as well as learning graphic design, markup and programming.

 Bugbear alert: content isn’t that ‘weird wordy stuff’ dropped into placeholders in a design.
 Content can fundamentally change the meaning or effectiveness of a design, so give the content as much thought as the design (if not more).
 One passage chimed with my experience in writing web content: